ooteniya1/resource-estimation/README.md

     cpu: "480m"
 ...
 ```

-> Please note that the values set for a resource limit is not used to determine where the pod will be scheduled, it is used at runtime.
-In calculating the respurce quota, always use the resource limit value.
 ##### With CPU request of 480m and limit of 576m i.e 20% increase.
 | #  | max CPU/Pod    | max Memory/Pod  | # of Pods | Throughput(tps)| % in error |Resource Quota (CPU)|Resource Quota (Memory)|
 |:-: | :------------: | :-------------: | :-------: |:-------------: |:---------: | :----------------: | :-------------------: |